groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![DSAS login screen](en/DSAS1.png)

 The privileged user on the DSAS is user __tc__, and the default password is __dSaO2021DSAS__.
+There will be a 3 second delay between failed login attempts and accounts will be locked for 10 minutes after 3 successive failed login attempts.
 At this point log on to the administration interface.

 ### The basics of the administration interface